PillowFishSticks/Kassie-MS4/TESTING.md

 3. **The heart for the wishlist was not turning red**
     - The product heart for the wishlist was not turning red once that product had been added to the wishlist.
     - The issue was that a manytomany list was used.
-    - Changed to, if the item is in the list, then the "s_product_in_wishlist" variable can be set to true, and you can break out of the loop immediately
+    - Changed to, if the item is in the list, then the "is_product_in_wishlist" variable can be set to true, and you can break out of the loop immediately

 4. **Favicon error**
     - Kept getting a favicon error in the console.